akutkin/frb/README.md

 There's no need to install any packages except ``docker`` itself

 - Install ``docker`` package on your machine
-- Run container with image.
-It will take some time to download image with preinstalled software.
+- Run container with image and mount it to some directory ``host_dir`` on your host machine.
+It will take some time to download image with preinstalled OS & software.
 ```
 $ docker run -it -v host_dir:/home/frb-dev/data ipashchenko/frb /bin/bash
 ```